ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ![Available Rich Text block elements](img/rich_text_block_elements.png "Available Rich Text block elements")

 Each of these elements can have its own settings, such as text formatting.
-The option bar also lets you reorder or remove any elements in the Rich Text Field.
+The option bar also lets you reorder or remove any elements in the Rich Text field.

 #### Edit embedded content items

 You can edit embedded content items without leaving current window.

-To do it, first insert selected content item in the Rich Text Field.
+To do it, first insert selected content item in the Rich Text field.
 Then, click the three dots icon on the right side and click **Edit**.

 ![Edit embedded content item](img/edit_embedded_item_richtext.png "Edit embedded content item")